The Caves of Androzani: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in November 1984.

 Home media

+To prepare the serial for VHS release, the BBC submitted The Caves of Androzani to the British Board of Film Classification (BBFC) in September 1991.
+It was one of several mid-1980s stories to be given a PG rating, rather than the broader U desired by the BBC at this time, with the BBFC named six relatively strong scenes that were "enough to tip the tape into 'PG.'"
+The Board described the rating as "merely cautionary.
+Those who are fans will watch regardless."

 The Caves of Androzani was released on VHS in the United Kingdom in February 1992 (along with Tom Baker’s debut story ‘Robot’) and on DVD on 18 June 2001.
 The DVD contains commentary by director Graeme Harper and actors Peter Davison and Nicola Bryant.
 This story was released as the accompanying DVD with issue 36 of The Doctor Who DVD Files on 19 May 2010.
 The story was re-released on DVD on 4 October 2010 in a boxset titled Revisitations 1 along with re-releases of The Movie and The Talons of Weng-Chiang.
+The story was released on Blu-ray as part of the box set Doctor Who: The Collection – Season 21 on 16 March 2026.

 Soundtrack release

 The original music soundtrack to this serial by Roger Limb and the BBC Radiophonic Workshop was released by Silva Screen Records on 25 March 2013, and reissued in a 2-LP set on translucent purple vinyl on 25 November 2013.